What Is Resilience?

 4. Don’t be afraid to ask for help.

 None of us can handle significant life changes by ourselves.
-The resilient individual knows this.
+Individuals with strong wellness skills know this.
 And seeks the support of others.

 It is not a sign of weakness.
 But, it is a display of strength.